Women and girls enjoying their rights to water and sanitation: Simavi's Theory of Change

 What role do we want to play?

-That is why Simavi does not provide communities with water and sanitation services directly.
+That is why Simavi does not see it as its end-goal to provide communities with water and sanitation services directly.
 We see it as our role to support civil society, women and girls, and their communities to claim their rights.
-For example by supporting them in their lobby towards their government or in gathering evidence to support their claims.
+For example by supporting influencing activities or in gathering evidence to support the claims of women and girls and commyunity-based organisations.
 We work to overcome gender inequality, amongst others by ensuring women and girls take part in decision-making on water and sanitation and by ensuring their needs are being considered.

 What is our Theory of Change?